 - a) Connect the entrance cable protector terminal ground directly to the external ground ring.
-The grounding conductor length shall not exceed 6 m (20 ft). - b) Bond the cable shield and armor to the ground ring at the points where they cross within 2 m (6 ft) of each other.
+The grounding conductor length shall not exceed 6 m (20 ft). - Note: Building Entrance Protector-BEP shall be closed/ above TMGB. - b) Bond the cable shield and armor to the ground ring at the points where they cross within 2 m (6 ft) of each other.